 An experienced criminal defence lawyer can use these factors to defend against charges of murder.
 If you face charges of murder, speaking to the police about your case without a lawyer present may put you in a vulnerable position if you divulge information that can be used against you.

 If you have been accused of murder, make sure you have a successful criminal lawyer in your corner.
-William Jaksa has over a decade of experience as a criminal defence attorney in Toronto and has successfully defended clients charged with murder.
+William Jaksa has over 15 years of practicing criminal law in Toronto and has successfully defended clients charged with murder.
 For a consultation on your charges and your best chance for the best outcome, contact William Jaksa today.